-Chemical engineering students at Cambridge have a choice between studying Engineering or Natural Sciences in their first year at University.
+As a Chemical Engineering student at Cambridge you will have a choice between studying Engineering or Natural Sciences in your first year at University.

 These routes provide equally good preparation for the chemical engineering undertaken in subsequent years.
-Prospective students therefore can select which course they would most like to do in their first year.
+You therefore can select which course you would most like to do in your first year.

 - Chemical Engineering via Engineering (UCAS code H810)

-A typical offer for admission is A*A*A at A2-Level (or equivalent qualification).
+A typical offer for admission is A*A*A at A-level (or equivalent qualification).
 Mathematics, Physics and Chemistry are essential.
-It is highly desirable to take Further Mathematics at AS or A2-level.
+It is highly desirable to take Further Mathematics.

-The Engineering route gives students an excellent background in general engineering.
+The Engineering route gives you an excellent background in general engineering.
 It suits students who are particularly interested in applying science to solve real-world problems.

 - Chemical Engineering via Natural Sciences (UCAS code H813)

-A typical offer for admission is A*A*A at A2-Level (or equivalent qualification).
+A typical offer for admission is A*A*A at A-level (or equivalent qualification).
 Mathematics and Chemistry are essential.
-Further Mathematics and/or Physics is highly desirable at AS or A2 level.
-Biology may be helpful at AS or A2-Level.
+Further Mathematics and/or Physics is highly desirable at A-level.
+Biology may be helpful at A-level.

-The Natural Sciences route gives students an excellent broad scientific background.
+The Natural Sciences route gives you an excellent broad scientific background.
 It suits students who enjoy understanding how things work at a fundamental level.
-In the first year, students choose three scientific subjects from a choice of eight.
-In addition, they must also study Mathematics or Mathematical Biology in the first year.
+In the first year, you'll choose three scientific subjects from a selection of eight.
+In addition, you must also study Mathematics or Mathematical Biology in the first year.